kushagharahi/homebridge-dahua-alerts/README.md

 Like this plugin? -> [Buy me a ☕coffee☕](https://www.buymeacoffee.com/kusha)

-### This plugin **only** supports **VideoMotion** alerts, not any SmartMotion detection.
-You must disable those features in order for this plugin to work correctly.
-[Please check issue #15 if you have compatible hardware and would like to contribute SmartMotion dectection](https://github.com/kushagharahi/homebridge-dahua-alerts/issues/15)

 ---
 Confirmed working with:
 | Dahua DVR | Dahua/Amcrest Standalone Camera | Lorex DVR |